-Allison Barkett ('20) was an undergraduate at the University of Florida.
+Bradley Fehrenbach ('23) was an undergrad at Florida State University.

 Tallahassee offers a wide variety of clerking and internship opportunities in its more than 500 law firms, numerous state and federal courts, and the legislative and executive branches of government.